 Reaching for the stars is synonymous with chasing dreams.
 At Mississippi State University, the nation’s preeminent aeronautics engineering research and design team is turning dreams into reality, building rockets that can fly faster and farther than anyone has ever imagined.

-In a national intercollegiate rocket competition of speed and distance, no other university in the world outperformed the MSU team.
-Known as the Space Cowboys, they blew past competing teams from engineering powerhouses like Massachusetts Institute of Technology and the University of Michigan to claim the championship.
+In national intercollegiate rocket competitions of speed, altitude and distance, the MSU team, known as the Space Cowboys, stands out, recording notable performances against teams from engineering powerhouses like Massachusetts Institute of Technology and the University of Michigan.